ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 ```

 This is wrong and changing default value in `lift` function doesn't
-fix this, because result of div function covers whole domain of `Double`.
+fix this, because co-domain of `div` function covers whole domain of `Double`.

 `Option` monad comes to the rescue.